Ziharrk/Ziharrk.github.io/index.md

     <h2 id="about-me">About me</h2>
     <p>
 I am working at the Kiel University as a PhD Student since November 2020 in the Department of Computer Science.
-My Research Group is "Programming Languages and Compiler Construction", where I am working under <a href="https://www.informatik.uni-kiel.de/~mh/">Prof. Dr. Michael Hanus</a>.
+My Research Group is "Programming Languages and Compiler Construction", where I am working with <a href="https://www.informatik.uni-kiel.de/~mh/">Prof. Dr. Michael Hanus</a>.
 You can find contact details at <a href="https://www.ps.informatik.uni-kiel.de/en/team/m-sc-kai-prott">my department page</a>.
     </p>
   </div>